-Our cash, cash equivalents, and investments totaled \$1.4 billion at January 31, 2022.
+Our cash, cash equivalents, and investments totaled \$2.1 billion at January 31, 2023.
 Approximately 21% of those funds were held by our foreign subsidiaries and subject to repatriation tax considerations.
-These foreign funds were located primarily in the United Kingdom, Canada, and India.
-As a result of the 2017 Tax Cuts and Jobs Act, we do not expect to pay incremental U.S. taxes on repatriation.
-We have recorded income tax expense for Canada and India withholding taxes on earnings that are not permanently reinvested.
+These foreign funds were located primarily in the United Kingdom, India, and Canada.
+We do not expect to pay incremental U.S. taxes on repatriation.
+We have recorded income tax expense for Canada, India, and Israel withholding taxes on earnings that are not permanently reinvested.
 In the event that funds from foreign operations are repatriated to the United States, we would pay withholding taxes at that time.